By William A. Lasher

 “Looks like I should have spent more time teaching them how to man the levitation cycles.
 I’ll have Heather put together a driver’s education course.”

 Rodolfo speaks up.
 “I knew things with the Benito Clones were bound to get screwed up.”

 “I’ve known Benito since we were kids in Tijuana.
 He wasn’t exactly the smartest kid in school, and he don’t know how to drive for shit, either.
 I knew making thirty-two Benito Clones meant trouble.”

 “You think I should have made thirty-two Rodolfos instead?”

 “No way, Chip.”
-He smiles and shakes his head in negation.
+He smiles and shakes his head.
 “One Rodolfo is plenty for me.”